|

 don't

-necessarily have to provide your real name, and you most certainly
+necessarily have to provide your real name, and you most

-never have to provide your driver's license or social security number.
+never have to provide your driver's license or social security number

 The only exception tends to be